CMM's history is a long story for sure. Stretching over the past three decades – if not more –, it has been an adventure since day one.

 When asked about his tireless passion for this line of work, Rott says: “I love my job because of the fun we’re having as a team, because the business keeps me young and because I know that if you get it right, your ideas can still make a difference.
 The challenges keep coming too – as of 2009, we’re doing the planning and now the marketing for the 70000Tons of Metal cruise, Metal Camp has transformed into MetalDays, and there’s always more.
 Like Iron Maiden’s latest album The Book of Souls for instance: we battled with Helene Fischer and Sido for the top of the German charts with that one.
 New market segments excite me as well.
 Metal Tales is the first online game we’re promoting.”

 Today, CMM GMBH is a name that stands for dedication, experience, flexibility and an unbroken love for the music world.
-Wolfgang Rott’s 2017 team is a well-rounded mix of experts and young, motivated people.
+Wolfgang Rott’s team is a well-rounded mix of experts and young, motivated people.
 Their clients benefit from the company’s large database and vast archives and informative newsletters as well as from a network of countless contacts with musicians, managers, journalists, event managers and labels.
-2017 is going to be another year in which Rott and his team will stick to the motto: a team that is half experience, half creativity will achieve great things for the artists and their projects.
+Rott and his team will stay true to the motto: a team that is half experience, half creativity will achieve great things for the artists and their projects.

 Matthias Mineur, Freelance journalist at and